Transcript: Largest Study Ever

-Last year, … pancreatic cancer ate Patrick Swayze alive.
-Before him, it was Pavarroti.
-Pancreatic cancer is one of the deadliest cancers—less than 5% of victims even make it out 5 years.
-Thankfully it’s rare—only strikes down about 30, or 40… thousand Americans every year.
+Last year, pancreatic cancer ate Patrick Swayze alive.
+Before him, it was Pavarotti.
+Pancreatic cancer is one of the deadliest cancers—less than 5% of victims even make it out five years.
+Thankfully, it’s rare—only strikes down about 30,000 or 40,000 Americans every year.
 But how do you study something that’s so rare?
 You bring to bear the largest study ever.

 The NIH-AARP study is currently following a half million American men and women in their 50s and 60s.
 It is the largest forward-looking nutrition study ever conducted.
 What did we just learn from it about pancreatic cancer?

 Well, we’ve known pancreatic cancer was a lifestyle-related disease; related to smoking, and the dietary intake of fat—but what kind of fat?
 Enter: the NIH-AARP study.

 What do you think they found?
 Who thinks pancreatic cancer is associated with beef fat?
 Bacon?
 Chicken?
 Fish?
 Dairy?
 Eggs?
 Anyone want to change their answer to none of the above?
 What about all of the above?

 The answer, according to the largest such study ever, is all of the above.
 Dietary fat of animal origin was associated with increased pancreatic cancer risk.

 What about dietary fat of plant origin?
 I covered up the rest of the conclusion so we could find out together.

 Who thinks your typical vegetable oil is associated with pancreatic cancer?
 The plant fat largely found in nuts?
 The saturated fat found in chocolate and coconut milk?
 All of the above?
 None of the above?